GEO vs SEO - What's the Difference and Do You Need Both?

 Do I need both?

 Yes.
-SEO builds the foundation that AI search visibility requires.
-Without organic rankings, your pages won't be in the pool that AI Overviews draw from.
-Without GEO, you'll rank but won't be cited when AI generates answers — and that's where an increasing share of clicks are going.
-The businesses that do both have the strongest overall visibility.
+SEO builds the foundation AI visibility needs.
+Without organic rankings, your pages will not be in the pool AI Overviews draw from.
+Without GEO, you will rank but not get cited in AI answers.
+That is where a growing share of clicks are going.
+Businesses that do both have the strongest visibility.

 How to prioritise